Elizabeth Taylor (novelist): Life and writings

 Taylor was also a close friend of Elizabeth Jane Howard, who was asked by Taylor's widower to write a biography following Elizabeth Taylor's death.
 Howard refused due to what she felt was a lack of incident in Taylor's life.
 See Slipstream, Elizabeth Jane Howard's memoir, for more details on their friendship.
 Taylor's editor at the UK publisher Chatto & Windus was the poet D. J. Enright.

 Elizabeth Taylor died of cancer in Penn, Buckinghamshire, at the age of 63.

+Perhaps the first film adaption of one of her works was on the television series "Tales of the Unexpected", in September 1980, of the short story "The Flypaper."
+This broadcast became one of the infamously dark and sinister episodes in British TV history.
 In the 21st century a new interest in her work was kindled by film-makers.
 Ruth Sacks Caplin had written a film screenplay based on Taylor's novel Mrs. Palfrey at the Claremont in the 1970s, but it languished for decades until her son, Lee Caplin, purchased the rights to the film in 1999.
 Ruth Sacks Caplin's film adaptation, Mrs. Palfrey at the Claremont, directed by Dan Ireland, was finally released in 2005 with British actress Joan Plowright in the title role.

-The New York Review of Books reissued Mrs. Palfrey at the Claremont in 2021 in its Classics series.
-In his introduction to this edition, Michael Hofmann noted that the novel was nominated for the Booker Prize, but that the novelist Saul Bellow, a "celebrity judge, thought he heard a lot of tinkling teacups in Mrs. Palfrey, and there went her chances" – with V. S. Naipaul having won that year instead for In a Free State.
-Set in 1968 or 1969, with frequent references to popular culture (ranging from the Beatles, to the novels of C. P. Snow) and changing social tastes, Mrs. Palfrey at the Claremont is a post-imperial novel with the lead character herself having spent most of her adult life in Burma, where her late husband had his job.
-"The whole country seems to be in a bit of a pother," Hoffman observes, "but oddly, there are Union Jacks everywhere."

 French director François Ozon made a 2007 film of Angel with Romola Garai.